Student Frequently Asked Questions

-A. A thirty minute journey in most cases but this will depend on the area close to where you will study.
+A. A thirty minute to one hour journey in most cases but this will depend on the area close to where you will study.
 You may need to take more than one bus or a combination of bus and train, but this will all be explained to you by your host.

 Q. How do I apply?